 Preparations have been made across pharmacies, GP surgeries, dentists, sexual health services, mental health services, social work and addictions services throughout the Greater Glasgow and Clyde area to ensure that essential healthcare continues to be provided during the holiday.
-The Know Who To Turn To guide outlines all of this vital information, as well as detailing when and how to use NHS24 and your local Accident and Emergency department.
+The Easter guide to your health services booklet outlines all of this vital information, as well as detailing when and how to use NHS24 and your local Accident and Emergency department.

 Central to dealing with the added stresses on health services during the peak in demand over holiday periods is a drive to prevent people becoming ill in the first place, avoid hospital admissions wherever possible and deal effectively with those who do require hospital treatment.

 Dr Linda de Caestecker, NHSGGC’s Director of Public Health, explained: “As always, our hospitals and community health services make plans that are flexible enough to meet increased demand over the holiday period.

 “But being prepared is increasingly about preventing admissions.
 The key to this is ensuring the public are prepared for GP surgeries and dental surgeries being closed over the Easter long weekend, and knowing what to do if they feel unwell.

 “Many common ailments, such as colds and flu or stomach upsets, can be treated without going to GPs or local hospitals - pharmacists often provide the appropriate help.
 By using healthcare services appropriately over the Good Friday and Easter Monday public holidays, pressure on the system is relieved, patients will receive speedy and suitable advice and we are able to direct help to where it is needed most.”